okohll/abdocs/content/docs/fields/field-options/file-field-options.md

 ## Paper size
 When a PDF is generated, base it on this size of paper.
 The default is A4, changing this can be useful if e.g. you want to use the system to print labels.

+## Zoom %
+Setting this to smaller than 100 will make text and other content appear smaller on the page, similarly larger bigger

 ## Footer
 Optionally, add a footer to every page of a generated document, including the name of the document, page number and total number of pages.